oerpli/FirstDosesFirst/writeup/analysis.md

 >
 > There, people in their 80s account for less than half of all covid-19 deaths; people in their 40s, 50s and 60s, meanwhile, account for a significantly larger share of those who die.
 The median covid-19 sufferer in America is a 48-year-old; in Italy it is a 63-year-old.

-The result from this is that for countries where older people tend to die more from COVID compared to the US, my estimates tend to underestimate the effectiveness of all vaccination strategies (as long as they are prioritized in the right order).
+The result from this is that for countries where older people tend to die more from COVID compared to the US, my estimates tend to underestimate the effectiveness of all vaccination strategies (as long as the vaccinees are prioritized in the right order).

 For the analysis done here this means:

 - The difference between "no vaccine" and 2 doses is underestimated
 - The difference between "2 doses" and 1 dose is underestimated

-This is the case because results from vaccination efforts are more pronounced, if the actually-at-risk-of-dying population is smaller (because each vaccination has a larger impact on the factor `(1-i2) * (1-i1)` from above).
+This is the case because results from vaccination efforts are more pronounced, if the actually-at-risk-of-dying population is smaller (because each vaccination has a larger impact on the factor `(1-i2) * (1-i1)` in formula (3) above).

+### Note regarding simplified distribution

+In most countries, vaccines are not distributed according to age only.
+Several other factors (health conditions, occupation, politics) also play a role.

+From the sources I am familiar with, my method will likely overestimate the impact (on lives lost) of the vaccination strategy for the following reasons:
+- Many countries have inefficient distribution mechanisms, e.g. administrative staff of hospitals or husbands of pharmacists are given a vaccine before actually at risk people (non-administrative staff of hospitals with patient contact, old people) get their shot
+- Even if the distribution prioritization of some country is optimal, most of them take multiple factors into account (risk of serious illness, risk of infection, risk of further spread).
+  As my model is built on the assumption that the risk of infection & spread (baked into `r`) is constant or independent of the vaccination strategy, it awards no points for things such as "reduced spread".